a1theredbull/TFTP-Server/README.md

 TFTP-Server
 ===========

-School project: Implements a TFTP server that will be compatible with the given client (will be in here eventually).
+School project: Implements a TFTP server that will be compatible with the given client.

-First commit: Code professor gave us to start out.
+Update: Updated basic TFTP functionality.